 - Are you looking for a zoom lens or a prime lens?

-- Do you need auto capabilities like autofocus, image stabiliser or is a manual lens ok?
+- Do you need auto capabilities like autofocus, image stabilizer or is a manual lens ok?

 - Autofocus is very usefull when filming with A7 camera’s on a gimbal, or if you’re in a hurry

-- Manual lenses are best for tripod shooting, on-the-shoulder work, precise environments
+- Manual lenses are best for precision work

-- Stabilise options are good for handheld and run & gun
+- Stabilization options are good for handheld and run & gun

 - What minimum aperture do you need?
 Will f/4.0 do or is f/1.4 required?